dividedbyzeroco/wander-cli/readme.md

 + The `up` method runs whenever the migration is committed
 + The `down` method runs whenever the migration is reverted

-For the `up` and `down` methods, a [MigrationOptions](#migration-options) object is passed to them for your usage.
+For the `up` and `down` methods, an object is passed to them for your usage, which includes serveral useful functions.
+Check the [API](#api) section for more information.

-For most of the migration, you will be using these `Migration Options` as your basis for making changes to the database.

 __Example__